VermontDepartmentOfHealth/docgov/src/posts/new-hire.md

    Trainings can always occupy any remaining down time or also be pro-actively used to orient to any new technologies or frameworks.

-### 5. Miscilaneous links that you may find useful.
+### 5. Miscellaneous links that you may find useful

 * [Intranet](http://isa2004/Intranet/ITSI/ITSIntranet/default.aspx?Page=Home/ITSHome) - Contains documentation for past and ongoing projects.
 * [Confluence](https://confluence.ahs.state.vt.us/display/AHSDS/Forms) - AHS Data Services Web Portal for forms, standards, documentation, etc., for all database related tasks, requests, and procedures.